joerivanveen/faq-with-categories/readme.txt

 1. Settings screen

 == Changelog ==

+1.0.7: added no results warning message

+1.0.6: fixed faq display with limited quantity and / or title-only could register as the main faq page

 1.0.5: improved accordion, added option to only use the ‘more’ button on the central faq page, improved explanations + translations